CiscoSecurity/sxo-05-security-workflows/docs/atomics/configuration/manageengine.md

 ---

 # ManageEngine
-ManageEngine offers a variety of cloud-based and on-premise products for managing different aspects of your technology.
+ManageEngine offers a variety of cloud-based and on-premises products for managing different aspects of your technology.

 | Product | Atomic Name | Purpose |
 |:--------|:------------|:--------|